tfb-sv/ER-SFXRecolorTool/README.md

 - Download [WitchyBND](https://github.com/ividyon/WitchyBND.git) to your computer.

 ## Notes
+- Currently supports only the `effects` and does not cover other folders, such as the `tex` and the `model`.
 - Specifically designed to operate on the **Windows** platform.
 - Does not make any changes to the original game folder, ensuring the integrity of the game files is maintained.
 - Applies toning to entered RGB values, making the recoloring appear more realistic and aesthetically pleasing.